iMeanAI/open-operator/README.md

 # open-operator

-This project aims to provide the open-source community with an easy-to-use system for building, self-hosting, and evaluating web agent models.
+This project aims to provide the open-source community with an easy-to-use system for building, self-hosting, and evaluating web agent computer-use models.
 Our goal is to offer an alternative to the $200/month ChatGPT Pro and cloud-based, uncontrolled execution environments.

 With open-operator, you can:
 - Annotate your web trajectory data.